ilkayivrendi/g5_iwi/README.md

 Here, you will see a list of wordpress properties and at last you can reach the IWI Wordpress Framework

-## Navigating the Gantry 5 Administrator
+## How to Navigate at IWI Admin Dashboard

-The Gantry Administrator has multiple administrative tools you can flip through to configure how your Gantry-powered theme looks and functions.
+The IWI Administrator has multiple administrative tools you can flip through to configure how your Gantry-powered theme looks and functions.
 Here is a quick breakdown of each of these tools, and what you can do with them.

 You will notice the following menu items in the IWI Administrator: